pjdevs/asteroids-rs/README.md

 # Asteroid-rs

-This project aims to be a basic game to get famialiar with the possibilities of Bevy (and Rust at the same time).
+This project aims to be a basic but kind of complete example game to get familiar with the possibilities of Bevy (and Rust at the same time).

 ## Features